Star Cinema: Star Creatives Television

-In 2000, Star Cinema started its television production venture by producing the drama Pangako Sa 'Yo for the now-defunct ABS-CBN television network with the studio coining the term "teleserye" to promote the series.
+In 1997, Star Cinema started its television production venture by producing the drama Esperanza for the now-defunct ABS-CBN television network with the studio coining the term "teleserye" to promote the series.
 Its ratings peaked at 64.9% on its finale episode, marking the highest rating for any series finale episode on Philippine television.
 Pangako Sa 'Yo also became popular abroad, notably across Africa and Asia.
 It was followed by another successful series Kay Tagal Kang Hinintay (2002) and It Might Be You (2003).

-Logo that was used in 2014 when it began identify themselves to distinguish from Dreamscape Entertainment, another drama production unit of ABS-CBN.
+Logo that was used in 2014 when it began identify themselves to distinguish from Dreamscape Entertainment, another drama production unit of ABS-CBN Studios.

 In 2008, its most expensive television production Lobo (known internationally as She Wolf) received the Banff World Media Festival for best telenovela program and earned Angel Locsin an International Emmy Awards nomination for performance by a female actor - the country's first overall acting nomination ever on the awards show.
 Sana Maulit Muli (2008) also gained a following in Taiwan when it was dubbed in Taiwanese Minnan.
 Kahit Isang Saglit (2008) became a finalist in the 37th International Emmy Awards.
 Its 2010 production Magkaribal became a finalist to the 2011 New York International Independent Film and Video Festival for best telenovela.
 Budoy (2011) is also a finalist to the 2013 New York Festivals International Television and Film Awards.
 Bridges of Love (2015) is the first Philippine telenovela to be released in Latin American countries including Peru.
 Soap operas produced by Star Creatives had been subtitled and dubbed to several languages including English, Spanish, Portuguese, Turkish, Khmer, Indonesian, Malay, Mandarin and French and most notably those that are targeted to Asia Pacific, Africa and Latin America.
 One of the programs dubbed in French is Kay Tagal Kang Hinintay which will cater to French-speaking audience in Africa and Europe.
 Star Cinema has also produced TV promos, spots and specials for the ABS-CBN network.
 In 2011, Star Cinema spent for the Philippine National Anthem video clip of ABS-CBN network.